arndtteunissen/simple_404_handler/README.md

-# Simple 404 Handling
+# Simple 404 handler for typo3 CMS
-This extension enables simple *404 Page Not Found* handling, also for multilingual sites.
+This extension uses TYPO3 core error handling API to handle *404 (Page Not Found)* error pages. it also support multilingual Websites
-It does not override but uses the TYPO3 core error handling API.

 ## Motivation
-By default the TYPO3 core enables error handling for pages, even with including other pages, but it doesn't support multilingualism.
+TYPO3 core comes with simple 404 page handling, but it does not support multilingual 404 pages

 ## Installation
-### Installation using Composer (recommended)
+#### To install using [Composer](https://getcomposer.org/)  (recommended)

-In your TYPO3 site folder run
+run the following command in the root folder of your TYPO3 project

 `composer require arndtteunissen/simple_404_handler`

-to install this extension.

-### Installation from TYPO3 Extension Repository (TER)
+#### To install from TYPO3 Extension Repository (TER)
-Download and install the extension with the extension manager module.
+in TYPO3 extension manager module search for `simple_404_handler` and install it.

 ## Usage
-1. Create a page you want to use as an error page.
-You can also translate this page later. *Rember the page ID!*
+1. From `Web` > `page` module create the page which you want to use as `404` page and remember the page's ID.
+You can translate this page later on if you need it.
-2. Navigate to the Extension Manager and goto the `simple_404_handler` extension settings.
+2. Navigate to the Extension Manager module by clicking on `Admin tools` > `Extensions`  and find  `simple_404_handler` from the list of installed extensions.
+3. Click on `Simple 404 handler` to see extension's configuration page.
-3. Enter the page ID of your error page in `config.404page` and save the configuration.
+4. Enter the ID of the page you created in step 1 in `404 Error Page` input field and save the configuration.
-4. Test your setup by accessing an invalid page (e.g. `index.php?id=-99`)
+5. Test to see whether everything work by opening a page which does not exist  (e.g. `www.example.com/index.php?id=-9908098`)

 ## Implementation
 Note that according to the TYPO3 Core an exception will be thrown if the error page could not be retrieved by the *Page Not Found* handler.